flatsurf/surface-dynamics/README.md

 ## Versions

-The first release of ``surface-dynamics`` as a sagemath spkg happened on the 30th of July 2015.
+The first release of ``surface-dynamics`` as a SageMath SPKG happened on the 30th of July 2015.
 Refer to our [Releases Page](https://github.com/flatsurf/surface-dynamics/releases) for the latest releases.

+## Acknowledgements

+* Julian Rüth's contributions to this project have been supported by the Simons Foundation Investigator grant of Alex Eskin.